-Wordplay 2019 is taking on a slightly different format this year, built around the concert, workshops and installation of 365: Stories and Music, a major new collection of Scottish contemporary literature and music in one interactive sound-art installation, launched at the Edinburgh International Book Festival this year and touring to Mareel in November.
+Taking a break from the usual Wordplay (which will return in 2020) we are sharing a different literary celebration this year built around the concert, workshops and installation of 365: Stories and Music, a major new collection of Scottish contemporary literature and music in one interactive sound-art installation, launched at the Edinburgh International Book Festival this year and touring to Mareel in November.

 365: Stories and Music brings together the genius of Scottish poet and novelist James Robertson and Scottish fiddler and composer Aidan O’Rourke of Lau.
 James wrote a short story every day for a year, each story comprising 365 words, this was published in 2014 by Penguin as 365: Stories.
 Aidan then matched the challenge.
 He wrote a new tune every day for a year in response to James's stories.

 I loved reading those stories: a daily dose of poetry and wisdom.
 And I loved the writing.
 The language is emotional, concise, apposite.
 Somehow the words and the pacing of the stories felt musical.
 I was intrigued by the discipline of setting such a quantifiable daily creative ritual.
 Would the same be possible in music…?
 (Aidan O’Rourke)

 Aidan’s response is sparse and emotive contemporary folk music — the fiddle is paired with bold and exploratory harmonies from ECM recording artist Kit Downes on harmonium and piano.